hallzy/mozilla-hardening/README.md

 everytime the API asks for information.
 Your call.

 The Fake Readout (spoofing) is the default setting.

+### SSleuth

+This add-on just gives your HTTPS connection a grade from 0 to 10 and gives information about your connection.

+### Disconnect

+Blocks certain content, ads, and analytics.

 ## Special Usage for Removing `Pocket`